 ‘Children bear the greatest burden of climate change.
 Not only are they more vulnerable than adults to the extreme weather, toxic hazards and diseases it causes, but the planet is becoming a more dangerous place to live.’

 The role of CCPAST is to use the UK legal frameworks to push for climate aware policy and action that places the rights and needs of children first.
+Child safeguarding necessitates a deliberative, collaborative and compassionate approach: their needs guide adults' actions in this unprecedented time.
+We share open source information and links to help safeguarders to make informed decisions.
 We act in solidarity with children and those who protect them around the globe.

 Right now, the literature is identifying the following areas of risks and harms to children in the UK: